10.3 Step 1: Conducting a Situational Analysis

 Perception is how you interpret the world around you and make sense of it in your brain.
 You do so via stimuli that affect your different senses—sight, hearing, touch, smell, and taste.
 How you combine these senses also makes a difference.
 For example, in one study, consumers were blindfolded and asked to drink a new brand of clear beer.
 Most of them said the product tasted like regular beer.
 However, when the blindfolds came off and they drank the beer, many of them described it as “watery” tasting (Ries, 2009).

 Consumers are bombarded with messages on television, radio, magazines, the Internet, and even bathroom walls.
-The average consumer is exposed to about three thousand advertisements per day (Lasn, 1999).
+In 1999, the average consumer was exposed to about three thousand advertisements per day (Lasn).
+This number has certainly increased since the study was conducted.
 Consumers are surfing the Internet, watching television, and checking their cell phones for text messages simultaneously.
 Some, but not all, information makes it into our brains.
 Selecting information we see or hear (e.g., television shows or magazines) is called selective exposure.

 Have you ever read or thought about something and then started noticing ads and information about it popping up everywhere?
 Many people are more perceptive to advertisements for products they need.
 Selective attention is the process of filtering out information based on how relevant it is to you.
 It’s been described as a “suit of armour” that helps you filter out information you don’t need.
 At other times, people forget information, even if it’s quite relevant to them, which is called selective retention.
 Often the information contradicts the person’s belief.
 A longtime chain smoker who forgets much of the information communicated during an antismoking commercial is an example.
 To be sure their advertising messages get through to you and you remember them, companies use repetition.
 How tired of iPhone commercials were you before they tapered off?
 How often do you see the same commercial aired during a single television show?